LakshanMartin/OOSE/Assignments/Assignment1/ElectricityNetwork/criteria.md

 # Marking Criteria

-This document contains my response to the specified marking criteria of the assignment.
+This document contains my response to the specific marking criteria of the assignment.
 Justification of my design choices will be discussed.

-## 1.
+## 1. Use of Containers

 ### Primary Container